 How do you plan to educate patients on the benefits and safety of the vaccine?
 How will you notify patients when they are eligible to receive their vaccination?
 How will you follow up with them to determine whether they've experienced any adverse effects that should be reported?
 How will you efficiently and accurately answer patient questions about the safety of the vaccine as well as the process for scheduling?

-Large vaccination events will require planning expertise.
+Large vaccination events will require planning expertise and the ability to quickly communicate with patients.
 How can you protect the vulnerable yet still vaccinate as many people per day as possible?
 How will you socially distance patients after they've been vaccinated while they are being monitored for adverse reactions?
 What about inclement weather when people are waiting in line?
 Have you thought about security to handle situations where tempers flare while people are waiting?
 All these questions and others become critical if you move from scheduled appointments to walk-in clinics or mass vaccination events at some point in your campaign.

 Data collection and reporting

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 vaccination providers must document vaccine administration in their medical record systems within 24 hours of administration.
 Additionally, providers must use their best efforts to report administration data to the relevant systems for their jurisdiction as soon as practical and no later than 72 hours after administration.
-How will you handle timely data collection and reporting?
+How will you handle timely data collection and reporting for COVID-19 vaccinations?

 Maintain and Enhance Increased Patient Trust

 Patient trust and belief in healthcare providers increased by 60% as a result of COVID-19.
 To continue being viewed as your patients' trusted voice of truth, educate them early and often with proactive patient communication about COVID-19 vaccines and programs—across all channels.